You’re likely to hear interview questions like these whether you’re a recent grad or have decades of experience:

 “Why did you choose this career?”

-So it’s a good idea to think about this when you begin your job search no matter what situation.
-Here’s exactly what interviewers look for and how to answer perfectly…
+So it’s a good idea to think about this when you begin your job search no matter what.

-If you’re working as a lab scientist they’ll be curious how you got into it.
+If you’re working as a lab scientist they’ll be curious about how you got into it.
 Did your parents have scientific careers?
 Did you fall in love with the topic after an introductory course in college?
 Etc.

 Then, they want to figure out whether you enjoy the field.
 Are you passionate about it, or at least interested?